ellysh/bash-programming-from-scratch/manuscript/answers.md

 ##### Exercise 3-11.
 Bit shifts

-Here are the results of the bit shifts:
+Let's perform bit-shifts for the signed two-byte integers.
+Then you will get the following results:
 {line-numbers: false}
 ```
 * 25649 >> 3 = 0110 0100 0011 0001 >> 3 =